Ed-Visinheski/LauzHack_SBB_Ticketing_System/README.md

         - OpenPGP-compatible key formats
         - Lightweight and cross-platform support ideal for Qt-based apps
     - The library is modern, actively maintained, and used in production applications such as Mozilla Thunderbird.
-    - RNP enables secure creation and verification of the **Personal Identification Token (PIT)** using the user’s private key and inspector’s public key.
+    - RNP enables secure creation and verification of the **Personal Identity Token (PIT)** using the user’s private key and inspector’s public key.